ghernandez23/Election-Analysis/README.md

 ## Summary

 After a full audit of the election the data shows that
-1. A total of 369,711 votes were cast overall in the election
+- A total of 369,711 votes were cast overall in the election

-2. There was a total of 3 candidates whos names are -Casper Stockham
+- There was a total of 3 candidates whos names are
+1. Casper Stockham
--Raymon Anthony
+2. Raymon Anthony
--Diana DeGette
+3. Diana DeGette

-3. Each of the candidates total votes are the following -Casper Stockham: 85,213 total votes, 23%
+-Each of the candidates total votes are the following
+1. Casper Stockham: 85,213 total votes, 23%
--Raymon Anthony: 11,606 total votes, 3.1%
+2. Raymon Anthony: 11,606 total votes, 3.1%
--Diana DeGette: 272,892 total votes, 73.8%
+3. Diana DeGette: 272,892 total votes, 73.8%

 4. The winner of the election is Diana DeGette